 This data highlights that hearing health tends to be deprioritized and that even when symptoms are experienced for a number of years, they can be ignored.
 Understanding why hearing is avoided and the impact of this highlights the importance of early intervention.

 - Misconceptions: there are numerous misconceptions about hearing loss that often contribute to avoiding symptoms.
-This includes that hearing loss only affects older adults, is curable and can be dealt with later, and that it is not a serious condition.
-It is important to know that there are several causes of hearing loss that affect people of all ages (loud noise exposure, head injuries, other medical conditions etc.) and that most cases of hearing loss are not curable.
+Some misconceptions include that hearing loss only affects older adults, is curable, and can be dealt with later, and that it is not a serious condition.
+It is important to know that there are several causes of hearing loss that affect people of all ages (loud noise exposure, head injuries, and other medical conditions) and that most cases of hearing loss are not curable.
 The longer one waits for treatment, the greater hearing loss can become.
-This chronic medical condition strains hearing and communication which are essential ways people navigate everyday life so the effects are significant.
+This chronic medical condition strains hearing and communication, which are essential ways people navigate everyday life so the effects are significant.

 - Stigma: it can also be stressful and overwhelming to acknowledge changes with hearing health.
 People may feel embarrassed about their hearing loss and sharing it with others.
 Though hearing loss is incredibly common, there is still stigma associated with the condition which contributes to people avoiding it altogether.

 - Avoiding hearing aids: hearing aids are the most common treatment for hearing loss.
 It is common to picture hearing aids as bulky and all too noticeable devices that you want to avoid wearing.
 This common misconception can prevent people from seeking treatment.
-But today’s hearing aids actually feature award winning and sleek designs.
-They are more innovative than ever before, with a range of savvy features that allow the device to seamlessly integrate into everyday life.
+But today’s hearing aids actually feature award-winning and sleek designs.
+They are more innovative than ever before, with a range of savvy features that allow the device to integrate into everyday life seamlessly.

-Avoiding a hearing test and delaying hearing loss treatment can worsen hearing impairment adn the symptoms one experiences.
-This can have multifaceted effects including increasing health risks.
+Avoiding a hearing test and delaying hearing loss treatment can worsen hearing impairment and the symptoms one experiences.
+This can have multifaceted effects, including increasing health risks.